-A total of \$58,294 was expended and/or encumbered to develop document assembly software programs that simplify the process of completing Judicial Council forms and other pleadings.
-Using a "TurboTax" model, litigants enter information only once; the program automatically fills in that information on the rest of the form, saving substantial time and assisting self-represented litigants in preparing understandable and legible pleadings.
+A total of \$57,508 was expensed to develop document assembly software programs that simplify the process of completing Judicial Council forms and other pleadings.
+Using a "TurboTax" model, litigants enter information only once: the program automatically fills in that information on the rest of the form, saving substantial time and assisting self-represented litigants in preparing understandable and legible pleadings.
 Self-help centers report that these programs significantly enhance their efficiency and effectiveness.
 Moreover, clerks and judicial officers save time by having legible and fully completed documents and better prepared litigants.